razee-io/Razee/README.md

 With Watch Keeper set up in your cluster, you can retrieve deployment information for other Kubernetes resources that you want to monitor.
-Data is automatically sent to the Razeedash API and you can access, monitor, and analyze this data with Razeedash.
+Data is automatically sent to the RazeeDash API and you can access, monitor, and analyze this data with RazeeDash.

 1. Decide what information you want Watch Keeper to retrieve by choosing among the following information detail levels: